MythosCulture/Ravenous-ReactProject/README.md

 # Try on your local machine

-1) Download this project and add your Yelp fusion API key to Yelp.js
+1) Download this project
+2) Add your Yelp fusion API key to Yelp.js (Found under 'Manage App' here: https://www.yelp.com/developers/v3/manage_app
-2) Make sure you request temporary access to https://cors-anywhere.herokuapp.com/corsdemo
+3) Make sure you request temporary access to https://cors-anywhere.herokuapp.com/corsdemo

 Note: these are temporary solutions for development only